fandi-ahmad/fandi-ahmad/README.md

 # 👋 Hi, I'm Fandi Ahmad
 ### 💫 About Me:
-👀 I’m interested in the world of programming<br>🌱 I’m currently learning Javascript
+👀 I’m interested in the world of programming<br>🌱 I’m currently learning for Frontend web development

 ## 🌐 Socials: